 The approach taken here is different from the approaches in the foregoing literature.
-A hypothesis $H_0$ about a finite-dimensional parameter can be tested by using a test statistic that is a quadratic form in the sample analog of the identifying moment conditions.
+A hypothesis H_0 about a finite-dimensional parameter can be tested by using a test statistic that is a quadratic form in the sample analog of the identifying moment conditions.
 This statistic is a non-Studentized version of the Anderson-Rubin (1949) statistic (see, also, the S statistic of Stock and Wright 2000) but is motivated and analyzed differently.
-Except in special cases, its finite-sample distribution is a complicated function of the unknown population distribution of the observed variables.
-We overcome this problem by approximating the unknown population distribution with a normal distribution.
+It can also be interpreted as a statistic for testing the hypothesis that a multivariate mean is zero.
+Except in special cases, the finite-sample distribution of the statistic is a complicated function of the unknown population distribution with a normal distribution.
 The finite-sample distribution of the resulting approximate test statistic can be computed by simulation with any desired accuracy.
-We obtain a finite-sample bound on the difference between the true and nominal probabilities of rejecting a correct $H_0$ when the critical value is obtained by using the simulation procedure.
-In contrast to the tests cited in the foregoing two paragraphs, the test presented here is non-asymptotic.
-That is, the bound on the difference between the true and nominal probabilities of rejecting a correct null hypothesis holds in finite samples.
+We obtain a finite-sample bound on the difference between the true and nominal probabilities of rejecting a correct H_0 (the error in the rejection probability or ERP) when the critical value is obtained by using the simulation procedure.
+In contrast to the tests cited in the foregoing two paragraphs, the test presented here is non-asymptotic in the sense that it provides a finite-sample bound on the ERP